Building Play with Trust: Why I Direct the Way I Do

 - 3 min read

 Improv for Good exists to create joyful, playful, high-quality, audience-facing improv—without sacrificing the people doing it.
+That balance is intentional.

 Before and while directing this troupe, I performed and trained in other improv spaces.
 Some of those experiences were supportive and generative.
 Others taught me—very clearly—what does not work, especially when it comes to boundaries, feedback, and leadership.
+This post reflects what I learned and how those lessons shape how I direct today.

 A Lesson That Landed Immediately: Boundaries

 The stated goal was “having fun,” but the result was the opposite.
 People became guarded.
 Creativity narrowed.
-And eventually, some people—including me—no longer felt welcome.
+Eventually, some people—including me—no longer felt welcome.
+That lesson landed immediately and clearly for me.

 From the very beginning of Improv for Good, I was intentional about making boundaries visible, respected, and non-negotiable.
 The ability to say “no,” redirect, or step out without penalty has been foundational to this community from the start.